Materializations

 Comparison of writeback datasets and materialized datasets

-In Object Storage V1 (Phonograph), writeback datasets are the equivalent of materialized datasets.
+In object storage v1 (OSv1), also known as phonograph, writeback datasets are the equivalent of materialized datasets.
 Writeback datasets are required in OSv1 to enable user edits on an object type or a many-to-many link type with a join table.

-Object Storage V2 does not require materialized datasets to enable user edits.
-Instead, users can enable user edits for an object type by toggling the Edits configuration in the Datasources tab in the Ontology Manager.
+Object storage v2 (OSv2) does not require materialized datasets to enable user edits.
+Instead, users can enable user edits for an object type by toggling the Edits configuration in the Datasources tab in Ontology Manager.
 This makes materializations optional in OSv2 such that users would only need to create materializations if needed for the two main use cases mentioned above.
 OSv2 also allows multiple materialized datasets to be created, in case users want to materialize only a subset of the properties from an object type.

-There are other behavior differences between OSv1 writeback datasets and OSv2 materialized datasets, described below.
+Other behavior differences between OSv1 writeback datasets and OSv2 materialized datasets are described below.

 Build schedules in writeback and materialized datasets

-Object Storage V1 (Phonograph) writeback datasets and Object Storage V2 materialized datasets handle build schedules differently.
+OSv1 (Phonograph) writeback datasets and OSv2 materialized datasets handle build schedules differently.

 • In OSv1, there is no mechanism to trigger builds for writeback datasets when there are new user edits.
 Instead, users can create schedules for building their writeback datasets as often as they want.
 When there is no new data, these builds are automatically aborted to avoid using any additional compute.
 If no schedule is set up and the writeback dataset is not being built, the data in the writeback dataset may not be an accurate representation of the Ontology.